sbrisard/janus/docs/tutorials/square_basic/square_basic.rst

 where :math:`\tens[4]\Stiffness_0` denotes the stiffness of the reference material, :math:`\tens[4]\GreenOperator_0` the related Green operator for strains, and :math:`\tens\strain` the local strain tensor.
 We will assume that the reference material is isotropic, with shear modulus :math:`\shearModulus_0` and Poisson ratio :math:`\PoissonRatio_0`.

-Following Moulinec and Suquet [MS98]_, the above Lippmann--Schwinger equation :eq:`Lippmann-Schwinger` is solved by means of fixed point iterations
+Following :ref:`Moulinec and Suquet (1998) <MOUL1998>`, the above Lippmann--Schwinger equation :eq:`Lippmann-Schwinger` is solved by means of fixed point iterations

 .. math::
    :label: basic_scheme